rbicelli/example-admx-template/README.md

 # example-admx-template

-ADMX template writing with working example.
+This is an ADMX template writing tutorial with a POC script.

+Please look at https://4sysops.com/archives/how-to-create-an-admx-template/ which contains the full article.